1920 Buffalo All-Americans season: Game 1: vs. West Buffalo

 To open the season, the All-Americans defeated the local, semi-pro team West Buffalo.
-Running back John Weldon scored a rushing touchdown early in the first quarter.
+Running back Bodie Weldon scored a rushing touchdown in the first quarter.
 Quarterback Tommy Hughitt and Weldon added touchdowns in the second quarter to make the score 19–0 going into halftime.
 Hughitt scored from a yard out in the third quarter to make the score 25–0.
-West Buffalo got on the scoreboard when Bob Langdon intercepted a Buffalo pass and ran it back 75 yards for a touchdown.
+West Buffalo got on the scoreboard when Bob Langdon intercepted a Buffalo pass and ran it back 60 yards for a touchdown.
 This was West Buffalo's only points scored their entire year.
-Buffalo finished off the scoring in the fourth quarter and won the game 32–6.
+Buffalo finished off the scoring in the fourth quarter on a 10-yard Swede Youngstrom reception and won the game 32–6.